Avishkar1312/6-DOF-Robotic-Arm/README.md

 # 6-DOF Robotic Arm &#x1F916;

-A robotic arm with 6 degrees of freedom made out of 3d printed parts.
+A robotic arm with 6 degrees of freedom made out of 3D printed parts.
 The software stack is primarily present in a Docker container setup in Raspberry Pi OS.
-Its software side consists of a ROS2 pipeline written in Python with some C++ code in the Arduino IDE for controlling the stepper motors.
+It consists of a ROS2 pipeline written in Python with some C++ code in the Arduino IDE for controlling the stepper motors.

 ## Current Functionality:

+* Currently only kinematic control has been established
 * Individual joint angles can be altered using the Joint_State_Publisher_Gui and the respective changes in the configuration can be seen in the 3d model on Rviz2
 * The desired joint angles can then be passed on to the hardware by pressing the "Enter" button in the GUI
 * The hardware model receives the joint angles and aligns itself to match the configuration of the 3D model visualised in RViz